 Childhood Trauma and Dual Diagnosis

 Those who went through a traumatic experience who go on to become addicted to substances are complex cases.
-This is because they are facing post-traumatic stress disorder (PTSD) or changes in their learning and development, which hamper their ability to live normally and healthily.
+This is because they face post-traumatic stress disorder (PTSD) or changes in their learning and development, which hamper their ability to live normally and healthily.

-Before they can be treated for addiction and mental illness, they must discuss their problems with a professional who can diagnose their specific condition.
+Before they can be treated for addiction and mental illness, they must discuss their problems with a professional to diagnose their specific condition.
 Therapists can devise a custom plan that works for them.

-Due to the high prevalence of childhood trauma and addiction, many professionals use therapy and trauma screening to recognize dual diagnosis.
+Due to the high prevalence of childhood trauma and addiction, many professionals use therapy and trauma screening to recognize the need for dual diagnosis treatment.
 This is crucial in recovery since patients who go through recovery with unrecognized conditions will most likely return to their old ways.
-Such a relapse occurs because they haven’t developed the right skills to manage living a life without dangerous substances.
+Such a relapse occurs because they haven’t developed the right skills to live a life without dangerous substances.